A Faraday Cage is any assemblage that utilizes conductive materials so that the

 Next, Faraday discharged the electrostatic energy from the ball to the ice pail by touching it to the ice pail.
 Then he removed the ball.
 There was no charge recorded on the ball, but the positive charge still existed on the exterior of the ice pail.
 This proved that charges only exist on the exterior of a charged conductor.

 The corollary for the principle of the Faraday Cage is that the charge has no influence on anything enclosed within the conductor.

 Static Shielding Bags are static dissipative on their outer and inner touching layers but contain an aluminum layer sandwiched between these layers to stop ESD.

 Aluminum is conductive and is what stops electrostatic discharges (ESD) from entering the bag.

-ESD Smocks similarly use black carbon woven into them to stop electrostatic discharges on our clothes and skin from discharging onto electronics we are handling.
+ESD Smocks and Lab Coats are also considered “static shielding”.
+This is because they use black carbon threading sewn into a grid to stop static on our clothes and skin from breaching them and zapping electronics we may be near or handling.

 Again this comes with a caveat: the wearer of an ESD Garment must be grounded in order to not be an isolated floating conductor.